Rangers

 Level 3: Divine Judgment

-When you cast Hunter's Mark, choose one of the following feature options.
-Until the spell ends, you gain the benefit of the chosen effect:
+When you cast Hunter's Mark, you can apply one of the Divine Judgments you know to it.
+Until the spell ends, you gain the benefits of the chosen effect.

 Level 3: Explicator Spells